Linklancien/vplayint/README.md

 	app.ctx.run()
 	}
   ```
-  - the on_init function is where you usually declare all your boutons, and the fonction that you want to be key-binded.
+  - the on_init function is where you usually declare all your buttons, and the fonction that you want to be key-binded.
-    Respectively by adding them in the ``boutons_list`` an array of your struct.
+    Respectively by adding them in the ``buttons_list`` an array of your struct.
     If you want to add a button, all you need is at least 3 function that all take only (mut Appli) in there arguments:
    - ``function`` that is the fonction you want to call when the button is pressed.
    - ``is_visible`` that returns a bool, true if your button is visible and false if it's not.